-Toronto Art Restoration Inc. (TARI) provides conservation and restoration services, such as assessments and treatments, for historical and modern works of art – paintings, sculptures, murals, works on paper, monuments and architectural arts.
-We perform services for private clients, the Canadian government, and corporate organizations for some of the most significant international and Canadian heritage artworks and buildings.
-We seek to preserve artefacts so they may live on to be enjoyed for years to come while restoring, rejuvenating and refreshing the aesthetic beauty of the artwork.
+Toronto Art Restoration Inc. (TARI) provides conservation and restoration services, such as assessments and treatments, for historical and modern works of art – paintings, sculptures, works on paper, monuments and architectural arts, including murals.
+We work with private clients, the Canadian government, and corporate organizations.
+We seek to preserve artifacts so they may live on to be enjoyed for years to come while refreshing the original aesthetic qualities of the artwork.